Athi-Galana-Sabaki River: Flow

-The Athi River flows across the Kapote and Athi plains, through Athi River town, then takes a northeast direction where it is met by the Nairobi River.
-Near Thika the river forms the Fourteen Falls and turns south-south-east under the wooded slopes of the Yatta ridge, which shuts in its basin on the east.
-Apart from the numerous small feeders of the upper river, almost the only tributary is the Tsavo River, from the east side of Kilimanjaro, which enters at about 3° S. It then turns east, and in its lower course is known as the Sabaki (or Galana) River, which traverses the sterile quartz-land of the outer plateau.
+The Athi River flows across the Kapote and Athi plains, through Athi River town, and then takes a northeast direction where it is met by the Nairobi River.
+Near Thika, the river forms the Fourteen Falls and turns south-south-east under the wooded slopes of the Yatta ridge, which shuts in its basin on the east.
+Apart from the numerous small feeders of the upper river, the only other tributary is the Tsavo River, from the east side of the Kilimanjaro, which enters at about 3° S. It then turns east, and in its lower course is known as the Sabaki (or Galana) River, which traverses the sterile quartz-land of the outer plateau.
 The valley is low and flat, covered with forest and scrub, containing small lakes and backwaters connected to the river during the rainy season.
-During the rainy season, the river rises as much as 10 m in places, now strongly flowing with a turbid yellow colour; navigation is interrupted by the Lugard falls, actually a series of rapids.
+During the rainy season, the river rises as much as 10 m in places, now strongly flowing with a turbid yellow colour; navigation is interrupted by the Lugard Falls, actually a series of rapids.
 Flowing east, it enters the Indian Ocean 10 km north of Malindi.

 Wildlife

-The river flows through the Tsavo East National Park and attracts diverse wildlife, including hippopotamus and crocodiles.

-Famously, in the 2009 case of Ben Nyaumbe, the region is also home to pythons.
-Millions of Kenyans rely on the river for drinking water and irrigation.
+The river flows through the Tsavo East National Park and is hosts diverse fish, as well as hippopotamus, crocodiles, and birds such as African fish eagles.
+A large portion of Kenyans rely on the river for drinking water and irrigation.